lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 I learned a lot on this journey.
 Let me describe some technical lessons.

 * Software architecture is very important.
-The microservice structure is often better than a monolithic application for large backend applications.
-It is better to develop and deploy the code.
 We should think about how we structure the code in the long-term view.
+Think out how we develop and deploy will help to decide.

 * Azure EventHub Kafka properties config is important.
 If we do it wrong, we may lose messages when the microservices scale up.